i-winxd/Funkin-Chart-Generator/README.md

 of you having to chart.

 ## Setting up your midi file
+Remember FL Studio counts MIDI channels from 1 while everyone else (excluding UIs that count from 1) counts from 0.

 * Your MIDI channel 0 are your enemy notes.
 * Your MIDI channel 1 are your BF notes.
 * All other MIDI channels are ignored.